 - IBM had existing debts in DM and Swiss francs.
-This had created a FX exposure since IBM had to convert USD into DM and Swiss Francs regularly to make the coupon payments.
-Due to a depreciation of the DM and Swiss francs against the dollar, IBM could realize a large foreign exchange gain, but only if it could eliminate its DM and Swiss francs liabilities and "lock in" the gain and remove any future exposure. - The World Bank was raising most of its funds in DM (interest rate = 12%) and Swiss francs (interest rate = 8%).
+Due to a depreciation of the DM and Swiss franc against the dollar, IBM could realize a large foreign exchange gain, but only if it could eliminate its DM and Swiss franc liabilities and "lock in" the gain. - The World Bank was raising most of its funds in DM (interest rate = 12%) and Swiss francs (interest rate = 8%).
 It did not borrow in dollars, for which the interest rate cost was about 17%.
 Though it wanted to lend out in DM and Swiss francs, the bank was concerned that saturation in the bond markets could make it difficult to borrow more in these two currencies at a favorable rate.
-Its objective, as always, was to raise cheap funds.